mariogalis/mariogalis/README.md

 ## 🤝 Let's Connect

 I'm always open to interesting conversations and collaboration.
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/yourusername/) or [Twitter](https://twitter.com/yourusername).
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/mario-gonzalez-galisteo/)

 Thanks for stopping by! 😊